lichess-org/lila/mongodb.md

 Sharding and replication
 ------------------------

 Eeeer no, it's all on the same server.
-The same one that runs the scala application.
+The same one that runs the application.
 Only the artificial intelligence runs on a separated server.

 Talking about that, the way I do backups is awful.
 I just rsync the DB directory without locking anything.
 It works for now but I'm certain it's horribly wrong.